 Reflux problem after gastric sleeve can be treated with:

-– Proton pump inhibitors like omeprazole, lansoprazole, and pantoprazole to reduce acid secretion of the stomach
+– Proton pump inhibitors like omeprazole, lansoprazole, and pantoprazole reduce the acid secretion of the stomach

 – Prokinetic drugs like levosulpiride which increase the competency of the LES